-The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure or the time elapsed since the CHO/LTM execution until connection failure.
+The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure or the time elapsed since the CHO/LTM/CLTM execution until connection failure.

 The detection mechanism of connection failure cases also can be reused directly in R20 adding CLTM case..